St. Johns County coastal projects

-Project Description – A Coastal Storm Risk Management project by the United States Army Corps of Engineers (USACE) and St. Johns County.
+Project Description – A 50-Year Coastal Storm Risk Management project by the United States Army Corps of Engineers (USACE) and St. Johns County.
 The project extends from the Ocean Villas at Serenata Beach to just north of Nease Beach Front Park.
 Construction started in mid-August 2023.
 Vilano Beach Army Corps Beach Project

 The Beach Brief E-newsletter